AskingQuestions/Shadeup/README.md

 </center>

+## More shaders less boilerplate

-Shadeup is a CLI tool for scaffolding various Unreal Engine shader patterns.
+Shadeup is a CLI-based scaffolding tool for rapidly whipping up shaders in Unreal Engine

+---

-# Installation & Usage
+## Installation & Usage

 ```sh
 $ npm install shadeup